mmis1000/vue-dnd/docs/src/guide/drop-zone-limit.md

 In fact, vue dnd can limit what item a drop zone should accept.

-## Add the source to the message that drag item send to drop zone
+## Add the source to the message that dragging the item send to drop zone

-Before limit it in drop zone.
-we need to let drop zone know where the item was from.
+Before adding a limit to the drop zone. we need to let drop zone know where the item was from.

-But this information is not included in previous guide.
+But this information is not included in the previous guide.

 So we need to add it.